What is a Child Custody Modification?

 Child Custody Modification in Minnesota

-- Unless the parties agree to it, a child custody modification is very difficult to do in Minnesota.
+- Unless both parties agree to it, a child custody modification is difficult to do in Minnesota.

 - Minnesota law is very specific about child custody modifications.

 When Can I Modify Custody of my Child in Minnesota?

 Assuming that you and the other party didn’t agree to a different modification standard during your most recent custody order, (and thus the default standard is used), a judge may only order a custody modification in five different circumstances.
 The five circumstances for when you may be able to modify child custody in Minnesota are, as follows: